google-deepmind/penzai/docs/api/pz.rst

-represents side inputs, side outputs, randomness, and mutable state as typed attributes inside your model PyTree, and allows handling them using functional effect handlers. :obj:`pz.de` re-exports effect requests and effect handlers from submodules of :obj:`penzai.data_effects` in a single convenient namespace.
+represents side inputs, side outputs, randomness, and mutable state as typed attributes inside your model PyTree, and allows handling them using functional effect handlers. :obj:`pz.de` re-exports effect requests and effect handlers from submodules of :obj:`penzai.deprecated.v1.data_effects` in a single convenient namespace.

 See the documentation for :obj:`pz.de` to view all of the methods and classes accessible through this alias namespace.